usnistgov/dioptra/docs/source/explanation/components/queues-workers-explanation.rst

 queue, and multiple workers can listen to the same queue.

 By default, Dioptra provides several default worker environments that can be enabled during setup:
-    * tensorflow_cpu - for systems that **do not have** a GPU present, which contains Tensorflow and ART as dependencies
+    * tensorflow-cpu - for systems that **do not have** a GPU present, which contains Tensorflow and ART as dependencies
-    * tensorflow_gpu - for systems that **do have** a GPU present, which contains Tensorflow and ART as dependencies
+    * tensorflow-gpu - for systems that **do have** a GPU present, which contains Tensorflow and ART as dependencies
-    * pytorch_cpu - for systems that **do not have** a GPU present, which contains PyTorch and ART as dependencies
+    * pytorch-cpu - for systems that **do not have** a GPU present, which contains PyTorch and ART as dependencies
-    * pytorch_gpu - for systems that **do have** a GPU present, which contains PyTorch and ART as dependencies
+    * pytorch-gpu - for systems that **do have** a GPU present, which contains PyTorch and ART as dependencies

 If a worker is enabled, creating a queue with the same name as the worker will allow jobs to be run in the corresponding worker container.